+Y

-(\$ in millions, unless otherwise stated) ear Ended
+(\$ in millions, unless otherwise stated) D ecember 31, 2020-2021 2019-2020

-December 31, 2021 2020 201 2020-2021 % Change 2019-2020 % Change
+2021 2020 2019 % Change % Change

 Revenue 44 36 13 22% 178%

 Segment Adjusted EBITDA (1) 9 9 (3) NM NM

-$GMV^{(2)}$ 153 44 9 248% 416%
+$\mathrm{GMV}^{(2)}$ 153 44 9 248% 416%

 Partner incentives (3) () (2) () NM NM

 Consumer incentives (4) (103) () 5 NM NM

-- Amount less than \$1 million - (1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) GMV means gross merchandise value, an operating metric representing the sum of the total dollar value of transactions from our services, including any applicable taxes, tips, tolls and fees, over the period of measurement. - (3) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
+- \ Amount less than \$1 million - Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) GMV means gross merchandise value, an operating metric representing the sum of the total dollar value of transactions from our services, including any applicable taxes, tips, tolls and fees, over the period of measurement. - (3) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
 The incentives granted to driver- and merchant-partners include base incentives and excess incentives, with base incentives being the amount of incentives paid to driver- and merchant-partners up to the amount of commissions and fees earned by us from those driver- and merchant-partners, and excess incentives being the amount of payments made to driver- and merchant-partners that exceed the amount of commissions and fees earned by us from those driver- and merchant-partners.
 Base incentives were less than \$1 million for the years ended December 31, 2021, 2020 and 2019. - (4) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.